Rohannorden2121/FungiMap/ZENODO_METADATA_DRAFT.md

 - Reference genomes: Available from RefSeq/GenBank
 - Taxonomic classifications: NCBI Taxonomy database

-## Funding and Acknowledgments

-**Funding**: [To be specified if applicable]

 **Acknowledgments**:
-We thank the bioinformatics community for developing the foundational tools that make FungiMap possible, including the developers of FastQC, MultiQC, Kraken2, Bracken, and Snakemake.
-We also acknowledge the mycology research community for their valuable feedback and contributions to pipeline development.
+Bioinformatics community for developing the foundational tools that allow FungiMap to function (developers of FastQC, MultiQC, Kraken2, Bracken, and Snakemake).

-## Related Publications

-**Previous Work**: [To be filled if applicable]

 **Citing This Work**:
 ```